A Smoothed GMM for Dynamic Quantile Preferences Estimation: Introduction

 This paper contributes to the literature in multiple ways.
 First, we contribute to a growing literature on estimating recursive quantile preferences.
 In such a model, the quantile $\tau$ is a structural parameter of interest, capturing the risk attitude.
 In the intertemporal consumption case, it would be important to identify and estimate both the risk attitude and EIS concurrently.
-Prior work (e.g., \citet{deCastroGalvaoKaplanLiu19}) is limited to estimating the EIS at different fixed risk attitudes indexed by $\tau$, instead of estimating the representative quantile.\footnote{\citet{YuZhang05} and \citet{BeraGalvaoMontesPark16} suggest parametric methods to estimate a quantile of interest based on the Asymmetric Laplace distribution.} More recently, \citet{deCastroGalvaoOta24} provided methods to estimate the quantile parameter using a two-step procedure based on a conditional exogeneity assumption.
-Our paper proposes methods for practical estimation of the quantile parameter $\tau$ together with other parameters of interest, adopting a smoothed GMM framework that has several advantages over existing approaches, as discussed later.
+Prior work (e.g., \citet{deCastroGalvaoKaplanLiu19}) is limited to estimating the EIS at different fixed risk attitudes indexed by $\tau$, instead of estimating the representative quantile.\footnote{\citet{YuZhang05} and \citet{BeraGalvaoMontesPark16} suggest parametric methods to estimate a quantile of interest based on the Asymmetric Laplace distribution.} More recently, \citet{deCastroGalvaoOta24} provided methods to estimate the quantile parameter using a two-step procedure based on a conditional exogeneity assumption, --- but this approach does not allow for general endogeneity in the conditional quantile restriction.
+Our paper proposes methods for practical estimation of the quantile parameter $\tau$ together with other parameters of interest, adopting a smoothed GMM framework that has several advantages over existing approaches by allowing for endogenous regressors, non-linear models, weakly dependent data, and over-identified models.

 Second, our framework allows for endogeneity.
 Differently from methods in \citet{deCastroGalvaoOta24}, which rely on exogeneity of regressors and sample splitting, our methods allow for endogenous regressors.
 This is an important point because identification and estimation are based on the quantile Euler equation, which is only an equilibrium condition.
 It has become common in the literature to use such an equilibrium condition together with instrumental variables to derive orthogonality conditions that can be used to identify and estimate the parameters of interest (see, e.g., \citet{AttanasioLow04}).
 In this paper, when there are at least two choice variables in the recursive economic model, conditional on available instrumental variables, the parameters of interest satisfying both structural equilibrium moments are identifiable.
 Local identification follows directly from \citet{ChenChernozhukovLeeNewey14}, since the equilibrium conditions can be written as usual moment conditions.